-Students experience positive social-emotional growth and are expected to earn a diploma either through Bridges to Success or moving into a less-intensive program like Credit Accrual and Recovery for Everyone (CARE).
-Subscription to the program is on a per-slot basis.
+Students experience positive social-emotional growth and are expected to earn a diploma either through Bridges to Success or moving into a less-intensive program like Credit Accrual and Recovery for Everyone (CARE) or returning to district.
+Subscription to the program is on a per-seat basis.

-CARE Credit Accrual & Recovery for Everyone - CoSer 408 Half-Day 408.000/Full-Day 408.010
+CARE Credit Accrual & Recovery for Everyone -

+CoSer 408 Half-Day 408.000/Full-Day 408.010

 This half- or full-day program uses a combination of whole group, one-on-one, blended and software-based instructional credit accrual and recovery approaches.
 The goal of this program is positive social-emotional growth and attainment of a high school diploma.
-Typical students attending this program display any combination of the following characteristics:
+Students attending this program display any combination of the following characteristics: